Tim Anderson Preview, Player Props: White Sox vs. Royals

 Tim Anderson At The Plate

-- Anderson has 17 doubles, two triples, a home run and 24 walks while batting .237.
+- Anderson has 17 doubles, two triples, a home run and 24 walks while hitting .237.

-- Anderson has picked up a hit in 60.2% of his 108 games this year, with at least two hits in 27.8% of those games.

-- He has hit a home run in one of 108 games, and in 0.2% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.